It is God who has made me see the truth. I thank him and rejoice in him.

 Only God, being eternal, knows eternity and has the power to determine all things that have to do with eternity.
 Since our soul lives on forever, we'll have to deal with eternity.
 In this way, God becomes our agent.
 Therefore, we must take God seriously, as he'll be determining our eternity.

 God has created us in his own image.
-The difference is that we were created at one time, while God has existed forever.
+The difference is that we were created at various times, while God has existed forever.
 We are the only creatures on earth who can understand good and evil, virtue and sin, and our creator.
 Thus Jesus asks only us to be perfect as our heavenly Father is (Matthew 5.48).
 Therefore, we should aim to imitate Jesus to become perfect.
 First, let him purify us and fill us with his love.
 Then yield to him with an open heart so that he may teach us his thoughts and his ways for us to follow the Father's will perfectly as he did.